Visual Impairment Service - Inclusion and Specialist Support Team

-This service is part of the wider Inclusion and Specialist Support Team and a part of Hackney Education's enhanced support for children with additional needs.
+This service is part of the wider Inclusion and Specialist Support Team and a part of Hackney's Integrated SEND Service enhanced support for children with additional needs.
 This specialist sensory team supports children and young people with:

 - Visual Impairment